 We also closely monitor both the level of, and value derived from our advertising and promotional costs and other administrative costs.
-Advertising and promotional costs increased in absolute terms by £223k from £465k to £688k as the Group continued to invest in marketing activities to promote its brand portfolio and drive top line sales growth.
-During the year we invested in the development of new gift packaging and miniature bottle formats for RedLeg Spiced Rum and Blackwoods Gin.
-As a percentage of sales, advertising and promotional spend amounted to 29% (2018: 23%) during the year.
+Advertising and promotional costs decreased in absolute terms by £23k from £688k to £665k.
+As a percentage of sales, advertising and promotional spend amounted to 27% (2019: 29%) during the year.

-Other administrative costs marginally increased by £50k from £522k to £572k as we continued to carefully manage our cost base.
+Other administrative costs marginally increased by £16k from £581k to £597k as we continued to carefully manage our cost base.